May 22, 2002

 Anne of Green Gables (1979) aka Akage No An

-Drawing of Anne Shirley from Anne of Green Gables (1979) aka Akage No An, an animated series produced by Nippon Animation
+Drawing of Anne Shirley from Anne of Green Gables (1979) aka Akage No An, an anime series produced by Nippon Animation

 Yoshifumi Kondo was the character designer for the vibrant Anne Shirley.
 Anne’s voice was portrayed by the Japanese actress Eiko Yamada.
 She provided the voices of several other characters in the World Masterpiece Theater series, including Jo in Tales of Little Women and Little Women II: Jo's Boys.
 The opening and closing theme songs (“Kikoeru kashira” and “Samenai yume”) were composed by Akira Miyoshi and sung by Ritsuko Ohwada.